 Don’t overfill your washing machine

-Most clothes airers now come with areas that flip out, to hang your clothes on hangers.
-Using hangers for shirts, blouses and other items like cardigans and jackets when drying, will stop creases setting in and make ironing them less of a chore too.
+Most clothes racks now come with areas that flip out to hang your clothes on hangers.
+Using hangers for shirts, blouses and other items like cardigans and jackets when drying will stop creases setting in and make ironing them less of a chore too.
 Don’t put jumpers on hangers as they will stretch and lose shape.